Bouke/HAP/README.md

 * [ ] Callbacks for when characteristic is subscribed to (only update when needed)
 * [ ] Characteristic's value should only be nillable for write-only values

-## How to build (as of Xcode 8 beta 6)
+## How to build

+### MacOS

 Install libsodium (used for Curve25519 and Ed25519):

     brew install libsodium
     brew link libsodium

-Linux only: install OpenSSL (used for SRP / HKDF) and symlink the pkg-config files so SwiftPM can discover the correct compiler flags (this might not be needed anymore since my patch to SwiftPM):
+And then build the project itself:

+    swift build

+### Linux

+Install dependencies:

-    brew install openssl
+    sudo apt-get install openssl libssl-dev libsodium-dev libcurl4-openssl-dev
-    ln -s /usr/local/opt/openssl/lib/pkgconfig/*.pc /usr/local/lib/pkgconfig

 And then build the project itself: